gitgrimbo/test-rhino-git-hook/README.md

 load("./.git/hooks/jshint-rhino-1.1.0.js");
 ```

-Copy `http://www.jshint.com/get/jshint-rhino-1.1.0.js` (or later version) to `YOUR_REPO/.git/hooks` (there is already a copy there for your convenience).
+Copy `http://www.jshint.com/get/jshint-rhino-1.1.0.js` (or later version) to `YOUR_REPO/.git/hooks` (there is already a copy in `THIS_REPO/hooks/` for your convenience).
 This will perform the linting.

 # Sample Output